nmccloskey/DIAAD/README.md

 # DIAAD — Digital Interface for Aggregate Analysis of Dialog

 DIAAD is a small toolkit for batched dialog analysis that includes workflows for analyzing digital conversation turns and [POWERS](https://doi.org/10.3233/ACS-2013-20107) coding.
-It complements (and imports) the monologic speech analysis system [RASCAL](https://github.com/nmccloskey/RASCAL).
+It complements (and imports) the monologic discourse analysis system [RASCAL](https://github.com/nmccloskey/RASCAL).

 ---

 ## Overview (more details below)

 - **Digital Conversation Turns Analysis**
-   - tracking turn-taking in dialogs can reveal meaningful linguistic and psychosocial patterns [Tuomenoksa, et al., 2020](https://doi.org/10.1080/02687038.2020.1852518)
+   - Tracking turn-taking in dialogs can reveal meaningful linguistic and psychosocial patterns ([Tuomenoksa, et al., 2020](https://doi.org/10.1080/02687038.2020.1852518)).
-   - recording turns with a sequence of digits enables analysis of tallies and transition probabilities (see below)
+   - Recording turns with a sequence of digits enables analysis of both tallies and transition probabilities (see below).
 - **POWERS Coding**
-   - Profile of Word Errors and Retrieval in Speech (POWERS) is an aphasiological coding system for analyzing dialogic speech (Herbet, et al., 2013)
+   - Profile of Word Errors and Retrieval in Speech (POWERS) is an aphasiological coding system for analyzing dialogic speech (Herbet, et al., 2013).
    - DIAAD POWERS pipeline:
       - generates coder workbooks, automating most fields
       - summarizes coding and reports ICC2 values between coders